 According to the World Happiness Report 2018, which relies on overall rankings of country happiness based on the pooled results from Gallup World Poll surveys from 2015-2017, the top ranking country this year is Finland, although the top ten positions are held by the same countries as in the last two years with some changing places.
 The four different countries that have held top spot in the four most recent reports are Denmark, Switzerland, Norway and Finland, which is this year’s “winner”.
 So what makes these countries so happy?

 The report finds that the happiest countries rank most highly for the six key variables that effectively indicate personal well-being.
 These variables are income, healthy life expectancy, social support, freedom, trust and generosity.
-Since 2011, the UN has been urging countries to broaden their focus and implement policies that not only increase economic output measures like Gross Domestic Product (GDP), but rather to recognise that happiness is a “fundamental human goal” and therefore adopt policies that balance economic growth with promoting the happiness and well-being of all peoples”.
+Since 2011, the UN has been urging countries to broaden their focus and implement policies that not only increase economic output measures like Gross Domestic Product (GDP), but rather to recognize that happiness is a “fundamental human goal” and therefore adopt policies that balance economic growth with promoting the happiness and well-being of all peoples”.

 This shows us that our happiness, though intrinsically under our control should we choose to exercise that control, is also affected by our external circumstances, such as where we live.
 So even as we make the choice to be happy, we hope that those in control of the external factors that impact upon our daily lives will begin to make choices that promote individual wellbeing.